scottjingtt/Question_Answer_Community/iCommunity/client/README.md

 4. Give a radius and Use callback method to nearby search requests `nearbySearch()` to search universities.
 5. Show the results.
 The maximum number of results that can be returned is 60.

+## Search Functionality

+### Search has four related component: professor-search and question-search

+1. Question search searches the questions when user enters input in box and clicks on search.
+2. Professor search works same as question.
+User needs to fill Professor Name as search query.

+## User Notice
+### Search has two related component: notice and notice-edit

+1. User can see a common notice board displayed to all users using notice component.
+2. Admin can edit the notice for all users using notice-edit component.